Muhliscm/Ibm-Professional-Data-Analyst-Capstone-Final-repor/README.md

 - Dashboards
 - Presenting finding

-Tools used: Python, Sql, Cognos Analytics,  power point , Apis,
+Tools used: Python, Sql, Cognos Analytics,  power point and Apis

 Data collected from stackoverflow using stack overflow job api and web scraping